SOF3/libglocal/README.md

 For the former type, the argument must be a PHP int.
 For the latter, the argument must be a PHP int or PHP float.
 Passing in other types would result in an `InvalidArgumentException`.

 Additionally, the range(s) of the number can be specified in the [numeric constraints format](#numeric-constraints) on an indented line.
-If there are multiple ranges, they are combined with a logic "or".
+If there are multiple ranges, they are combined with a logic "or", i.e. an `InvalidArgumentException` will be thrown if none of the constraints match the number.
 For example:

 ```
   message-id The year ${year} is a leap number, and the number ${n} is positive but less than or equal to 100.